Asia Pacific consultants

-Mr. Samuel has a master’s degree in Commerce and Business Administration and is a CGAP certified Trainer.
+Mr. Samuel has a master’s degree in commerce and business administration and is a CGAP certified trainer.
 He has presented his Ph.D. thesis on microfinance and transiting economics at Azerbaijan State Economic University.
-Rajan speaks Hindi, Tamil &Kannada.
-He is based in Manila, The Philippines.
+Rajan speaks Hindi, Tamil and Kannada.
+He is based in Mumbai, India.

-Henry Waller serves as Director of Housing Microfinance Technical Assistance Center, India, that works as an arm of the Center for Innovation in Shelter and Finance, in India to provide institutional technical assistance to financial institutions interested in improving or developing housing finance products with housing support services.
-As part of his engagements for the CISF he serves as program manager for the project, Transforming Access to Housing Finance in India, in partnership with USAID, and has worked as Housing Microfinance Coordinator, for the development of a Housing Microfinance Toolkit, in partnership with IFC.
+Henry Waller serves as director of housing microfinance at Technical Assistance Center that works as an arm of the Center for Innovation in Shelter and Finance in India to provide institutional technical assistance to financial institutions interested in improving or developing housing finance products with housing support services.
+As part of his engagements for the CISF he served as program manager for the project Transforming Access to Housing Finance in India in partnership with USAID, and has worked as housing microfinance coordinator for the development of a Housing Microfinance Toolkit in partnership with IFC.

-Prior to Habitat, Mr. Waller worked for twenty years with World Vision International in various regional and country programs.
-During his tenure, he focused on shaping and pioneering microfinance and enterprise development programs in Asia, including establishing an operationally sustainable microfinance program in Myanmar.
+Prior to Habitat, Mr. Waller worked for 20 years with World Vision International where he focused on shaping and pioneering microfinance and enterprise development programs in Asia, including establishing an operationally sustainable microfinance program in Myanmar.

-Mr. Waller is a certified member of ASTD and holds an advanced certificate in Microfinance from Boulder Microfinance Institute.
-He has a M.S. in economic development from Eastern University, an MBA in human resources from XLRI (Jamshedpur, India) and Master’s degree in commerce from Loyola College - Chennai.
-Henry serves as an Adjunct faculty member in Eastern University teaching a graduate level course in Microfinance in Africa.
-Henry speaks Tamil, Hindi, and Vietnamese.
+Mr. Waller is a certified member of ASTD and holds an advanced certificate in microfinance from Boulder Microfinance Institute.
+He has a master’s degree in economic development from Eastern University, an MBA in human resources from XLRI in Jamshedpur, India, and a master’s degree in commerce from Loyola College - Chennai.
+Henry serves as an adjunct faculty member in Eastern University teaching a graduate level course in microfinance in Africa.
+Henry speaks Tamil, Hindi and Vietnamese.
 He is based in Chennai, India.